alvarolorentedev/AwesomeFakers/MOTIVATION.md

 ## Why to used them?

-- ### Non Static Data:

-Fakers are very useful for testing as it provides non static data that can help test to be more meanningful and robusts.
+- Static Data is evil: Static data can cause your test not to be meanningful and leave most of the cases untested.

 ```js
 let sum = (first, second) => { return 3 }